 Shaking Steering Wheel Problem 1: Warped Brake Rotors

 Have you noticed your steering wheel shaking when you slow or stop your vehicle?
 This could be a sign of warped brake rotors.
-Your brake rotors are the smooth, flat surface that your brake pads press to slow or stop your movement.
+Your brake rotors are the smooth, flat surface that your brake pads press against to slow or stop your movement.
+The friction between the brake pads and brake rotors generates heat, which makes the metal of your rotors malleable.
 Over time, this pressure can bend your rotors—especially without maintaining proper brake pad replacements.

 Shaking Steering Wheel Problem 2: Tire Alignment Troubles